logo

 6 min read

 This small north-east facing farm near Arapuni, has a simple, sustainable system for continued profitability.
-The farm is 68 ha in size, milking 215 FJX cows operates a medium input system, with a production target of 84,500kg MS/year.
+The farm of 68 ha in size, milking 215 FJX cows, operates a medium input system, with a production target of 85,000-87,000 kg MS/year.
 Infrastructure and farm systems are in place to enable a contract milker to manage the farm, with the owners living off farm.
 Key to success is controlling farm expenses and consistent budget monitoring.

 This small, north east facing, system 3 farm, near Arapuni, is typical for the area with a rolling contour.